 Pop-Kultur is an international festival.

-This year it takes place from 26th to 28th August.
+This year, it takes place from the 24th to the 26th of August.

 What does that mean?